muggy8/stateless/api.md

 the property function sets a value with the scope using [Object.defineProperty](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty). many of the goals you would want to achieve with this function can also be done with ScopeInstance[property] = value however, that would require you to break the chain. you can also make a relatively simple 2 way data binding by using the getters and setters and binding variables to user input.

+Additionally, the configuration object that you passed into the define function is accessible from any value functions within the object via the "this" keyword.
+Additionally, the Scope instance that is associated with that object is attached to the config object's "scope" parameter.
+This allows you to have private information that's only available to the defined function without making those values publicly accessable as a reference to the object is not publicly available

 Example:
 ```javascript
 stateless.register(`